DeveloperDunne/Space-Quiz/README.md

 ## 3. Color pallete:

 - The quiz was designed to keep the same color pallete throughout to ensure continuity.
-The colours used are below and were sourced from [coolors.co](https://coolors.co/)
+The colours used are below and were sourced from [coolors.co](https://coolors.co/).
+- The colours were checked with a contrast checker at [WebAIM](https://webaim.org/resources/contrastchecker/?fcolor=02AFD0&bcolor=FFFF00).

 <br>